 Photos by Ryan Hayes, Mayworks, Shaghayegh Tajvidi and Edward Hon-Sing Wong.

-Art direction and graphic design for Smart Change's Unite Against Austerity campaign.
-The initiative aims to connect and amplify the struggles of diverse groups affected by the Canadian government's austerity agenda.
+Art direction and graphic design for Unite Against Austerity.
+The campaign aims to connect and amplify the struggles of diverse groups affected by the Canadian government's austerity agenda.

 Click here to see images of the designs in use for May Day mobilization in Toronto.